Metrans Rail: Rolling stock

 During 2005, the company acquired a pair of V100 Ost diesel locomotives.
 By 2010, Metrans Rail was operating Bombardier Traxx F 140MS electric locomotives alongside Siemens ER20 diesel locomotives.
 During September 2012, Metrans ordered a further three Eurorunner locomotives from Siemens Mobility.
 During September 2014, the first of an order for 20 Traxx MS locomotives was delivered to Metrans by Bombardier Transportation; the new fleet was intended for use on its intermodal services from Hamburg and Bremerhaven to the Czech Republic, Slovakia and Hungary, and were envisioned as reducing the company's operating costs.

 In February 2016, Metrans awarded Alstom a contract for two Prima H3 hybrid locomotives; they will be used for shunting and are expected operate between 50 and 75 percent of the time purely on battery power.
 In December 2017, Metrans ordered ten additional Traxx MS locomotives; by this point, the company reportedly owned 50 mainline locomotives and 17 shunters.
-During November 2019, Metrans Rail accepted delivery of the first of ten Siemens Vectron locomotives for its transnational freight services across central and eastern Europe; accordingly, they are certified to operate in Austria, the Czech Republic, Germany, Hungary, Poland and Slovakia, with the corresponding national signalling apparatus in addition to ETCS equipment.
+During November 2019, Metrans Rail accepted delivery of the first of ten Siemens Vectron locomotives for its transnational freight services across central and eastern Europe; accordingly, they are certified to operate in Austria, the Czech Republic, Germany, Hungary, Poland, Slovakia and Slovenia with the corresponding national signalling apparatus in addition to ETCS equipment.